Nice3point/RevitExtensions/Readme.md

 Extensions bring a fresh, intuitive way to interact with the Revit API.
 By adding extension methods, they make your code more readable, maintainable, and concise.

-Forget about complex utility methods — Extensions provide a fluent syntax that lets you focus on what matters:
+Forget about complex utility methods — extensions provide a fluent syntax that lets you focus on what matters:

 ```csharp
 new ElementId(123469)